BR4VE/changeIcon.js/README.md

 ===================

-changeIcon.js is a small favicon changer library that uses event emitters
+changeIcon.js is a small favicon and title changer library that uses event emitters

 ----------
 <img src="images/one.png">